Peter Beinart

 In May 2012, Beinart was quoted as having said: “[Israeli] Prime Minister Netanyahu distrusts [Barack] Obama because Obama reminds him of leftist Jews − the Jews that Netanyahu detests, the kind of Jews that Netanyahu once famously told an Israeli rabbi ‘have forgotten what it is to be Jews.’”

 In 2012 as well, Beinart published The Crisis of Zionism, a book which expanded on the themes he had introduced in his earlier writings.
 Most notably, he argued that Israel’s continued occupation of Palestinian territories and its maltreatment of Palestinians were incompatible with the country’s democratic values.
-The key themes discussed in the book included the following:
+The key themes discussed in the book include the following:

 In early 2014 Beinart arranged for Rashid Khalidi, a notoriously anti-Semitic professor from Columbia University, to speak at Ramaz, an Orthodox Jewish high school in New York.
 When Ramaz administrators subsequently decided not to permit Rashidi to speak on their campus, Beinart complained: “What does it say about the administrators at Ramaz that after immersing their high-school students in a passionately Zionist environment for years and years, they lack the self-confidence to expose them to one lecture from a Palestinian?”